leemcalilly/seniors/README.md

 * Be sure to switch heroku and amazon s3 to accounts owned by Jane Rohde
 * Double check all the settings and permissions on production
-* Switch wufoo to Jane's account
+* Switch wufoo to Jane's account and update all the links in the site.
+Make sure the download link works on production.